Knotweed family

 Japanese knotweed, growing on Hohuan Shan Mountain, central Taiwan.
 (Photo copyright © by Kaj Halberg)

-Fruits of Japanese knotweed may be pink, as in this picture from Hohuan Shan Mountain, Taiwan (top), or whitish, as in the photo from Wuling National Forest, Taiwan (bottom).
+Fruits of Japanese knotweed may be pink, as in this picture from Hohuan Shan Mountain (top), or whitish, as in the bottom picture, taken in Wuling National Forest, eastern Taiwan.
 (Photos copyright © by Kaj Halberg)

 Reynoutria sachalinensis Sakhalin knotweed

-It is very similar to the previous species, but has larger leaves, to 40 cm long and 28 cm broad, with almost heart-shaped base and a wavy margin.
+It is very similar to F. japonica, but has larger leaves, to 40 cm long and 28 cm broad, with almost heart-shaped base and a wavy margin.
 The shoots are tender and edible.

 Cultivated Sakhalin knotweed, Jutland, Denmark.
 Note the rounded, almost heart-shaped leaf base and the wavy margin.
 (Photo copyright © by Kaj Halberg)